Extending the Life of Your Radiation Protection Aprons

 Properly caring for your radiation protection aprons is vital for maintaining the integrity of the garments, helping to extend the life of the product and keep staff safe from harmful radiation.

 There are four main aspects to proper apron care: cleaning, storage and handling, annual garment checks, and appointing a designated radiation protection officer.
-In this question-and-answer session, AliMed sits down with Mary Grace Hensell, RN, MSN, CNOR, (MGH), and Buck Thompson, Senior Vice President of Bar-Ray (BT), to discuss best practices in each area.
+In this question-and-answer session, AliMed sits down with Mary Grace Hensell, RN, MSN, CNOR, (MGH), and Buck Thompson, Radiation Protection Business Development Manager (BT) at AliMed, to discuss best practices in each area.

 1. Cleaning Your Radiation Protection Aprons